scality/backbeat/docs/replication-retry.md

-# Replication Retry
+# Cross-Region Replication (CRR) Retry

 ## Description

-This feature offers a way for users to monitor and retry failed replication operations.
-It enables users to retrieve a list of failed operations and retry specific replication operations.
+This feature offers a way for users to monitor and retry failed cross-region replication (CRR) operations.
+It enables users to retrieve a list of failed operations and retry specific CRR operations.

 ## Requirements